MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use a Standard Load Balancer SKU in front of ASCS and DB clusters.

 - All production systems should run on premium-managed SSDs and use Azure NetApp Files or ultra disks.
-At least the OS disk should be premium-managed to achieve better performance and the best SLA.
+At least the OS disk should be Premium to achieve better performance and the best SLA.

 - Both VMs in the HA pair should be deployed in an availability set, or Availability Zones should be the same size and have the same storage configuration.